Ovarian Cancer Awareness Month: Silent Symptoms

 Depending on the outcome of the surgery, chemotherapy may be required to kill any cancer cells that remain in the body.
 Although chemotherapy drugs are most often administered through an IV, in cases of ovarian cancer, they may be administered directly into the abdomen in order to come into direct contact with the area where the cancer is most likely to spread.
 In some instances, chemotherapy is used prior to surgery to shrink tumors in order to improve the success of the tumor debulking surgery.

 Unfortunately, treating ovarian and other reproductive cancers often has an impact on a patient’s fertility.
 Fertility is not a concern for the majority of patients diagnosed with ovarian cancer who are post-menopausal, but for girls and young adults diagnosed with ovarian cancer, premature loss of fertility can be devastating.
-UT Health Austin offers cancer fertility preservation services to help patients determine the best possible method of achieving their family goals.
+UT Health Austin’s Cancer Fertility Preservation service helps patients determine the best possible method of achieving their family goals.